dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 |TLD|Top Level Domains|

-# SEO in the context of IR
+# SEO in the context of Informational Retrieval (IR)

 A successful SEO strategy can be achieved by optimizing both for the `search engine` and the surfers/`consumers`.